AndreasKarageorgos/Anonymous-Chat/README.md

         >> python3 chat.py

-Client1 and Client2 have the same keys, this way they are going to be able to see and send messages to each other.
+Client1 and Client2 have the same keys, this way they are going to be on the same room and be able to see and send messages to each other.
-Client4 has different key so it wont be able to send messages to Client1 and Client2 and the opposite.
+Client4 has different key so it is going to be on different room an it wont be able to send messages to Client1 and Client2 and the opposite.

 Server creates private chat rooms based on your keys (Server never gets your keys).
 People with different keys are going to be in different chat rooms.